Notice of Nondiscrimination, Equal Opportunity and Affirmative Action

 Associate vice provost of student services and senior associate athletic director for academic support/SWA

-Complaints of discrimination, harassment and retaliation under the university’s nondiscrimination policies may be directed to Equity and Access Services.
-More specifically, the university provides the following methods for reporting, obtaining information, making inquiries, or filing complaints:
+Complaints of discrimination, harassment and retaliation under the university’s nondiscrimination policies should be directed to Equity and Access Services.
+The university further provides the following methods for reporting, obtaining information, making inquiries, or filing complaints:

-- For Title IX, the Sexual Misconduct/Violence and Sex/Gender Discrimination Incident Reporting Form, which directs to the Title IX coordinator (firstname.lastname@example.org).
+- For Title IX, the Sexual Misconduct/Violence and Sex/Gender Discrimination Incident Reporting Form, which directs to the Title IX coordinator.

-- For other forms of discrimination (not Title IX related) specific to a protected identity, the Equal Opportunity Incident Reporting Form, which directs to the director of civil rights investigations.
+- For other forms of discrimination (i.e., not Title IX related) specific to a protected identity, the Discrimination Incident Reporting Form, which directs to the director of civil rights investigations.

-- For physical accessibility, the Campus Accessibility Concern Form, which directs to the accessibility administrator serving as the ADA/504 coordinator (ADAservices@vcu.edu).
+- For physical accessibility, the Campus Accessibility Concern Form, which directs to the accessibility administrator serving as the ADA/Section 504 coordinator (ADAservices@vcu.edu).

 - To obtain reasonable accommodation on the basis of disability,

-- For employees or student employees, submit the Employee Request for Accommodation Form, which is directed to the accessibility administrator serving as the ADA/504 coordinator (ADAservices@vcu.edu) or contact the accessibility administrator serving as the ADA/504 coordinator directly.
+- For employees or student employees, submit the Employee Request for Accommodation Form, which is directed to the accessibility administrator serving as the ADA/Section 504 coordinator (ADAservices@vcu.edu) or contact the accessibility administrator serving as the ADA/504 coordinator directly.

-Complaints also may be made through the university’s Helpline, which allows for anonymous reporting; log a report online or by calling 1-888-242-6022.
-Other inquires may be directed to Equity and Access Services at email@example.com.
+Complaints also may be made through the university’s Helpline, which allows for anonymous and confidential reporting; log a report online or by calling 1-888-242-6022.
+Other inquires may be directed via emial to Equity and Access Services at firstname.lastname@example.org.

 External complaints may be filed with the Department of Education Office for Civil Rights, Equal Employment Opportunity Commission, Commonwealth of Virginia Division of Human Rights and the Department of Human Resource Management.